 Best for: An Instagram-worthy tree that leaves money left over for presents.

 National Tree Company 4.5 ft: Best pre-lit fake Christmas tree

 There are a lot of pre-lit artificial Christmas trees out there but as far as we’re concerned, this one is the best.
-While many artificial Christmas trees have white lights, these ones are multi-coloured, creating a warm and cheerful glow that couldn’t be more Christmassy if it tried.
+While many artificial Christmas trees have white lights, these ones are multi-colored, creating a warm and cheerful glow that couldn’t be more Christmassy if it tried.

 If you’re looking for a high-quality lighted Christmas tree, this one by the National Tree Company is the one to go for.
-The branches are hinged with 450 UL multi-colour lights, pre-attached, making the task of assembling the tree and getting it decorated stress-free.
+The branches are hinged with 450 UL multi-color lights, pre-attached, making the task of assembling the tree and getting it decorated stress-free.
 And if one bulb burns out, the rest stay lit—a true Christmas miracle.

-Want a pre-lit artificial Christmas tree to save you the hassle of unravelling a tangled mass of fairy lights?
+Want a pre-lit artificial Christmas tree to save you the hassle of unraveling a tangled mass of fairy lights?
 Check out this tree by the National Tree Company.
 Simply add artificial snow and sleigh bells and you’re good to go.